The NFT space is currently breeding a new wave of cryptocurrency millionaire artisans!

 However, marketplaces and platforms can have higher liquidity and have the potential to grow at an immense scale.

-Therefore, from an investment point of view, I think that rather than investing in a specific art, one should try to invest into the NFT ecosystem using the markets above.
+From an investment point of view, rather than investing in a specific art, you should try investing into the NFT ecosystem.

 Incase you don’t know yet, it’s not every cryptocurrency wallet that can be used to store your Non-Fungible Tokens (NFT).